Most Famous Metal Bands and Their Logos

 Logo Babymetal

 The Japanese group Babymetal has combined metal with pop culture, reflecting this in a striking logo.
 The inscription features two-level letters with wings stretched between them, referencing anime and manga symbolism.
-Inside the first letter “B,” a miniature heart contrasts with the severity of the metal.
+Inside the first letter “B,” a miniature heart contrasts with the metal’s severity.
 Another subtle detail is a small skull placed at the side, indicating the band’s connection to heavier genres despite its playful appearance.

 Rammstein